 The Berry Plate, issued in 1984, was billed as the “companion” to the Flower Plate which it matches in size and overall style.
 This too was “resurrected” from retirement in the mid-1990s along with the Flower Plate and at the same pricepoint.
 Unlike the Flower Plate, the plants are simply identified by name on the plate’s reverse.
 Clockwise from noon in the front photo: blueberry, snowberry, raspberry, sea buckthorn, currants, blackberry, gooseberry, and wild strawberry.
 All are edible except perhaps the snowberry (Symphoricarpos albus), upon which opinions differ: some say they are poisonous to humans – though not animals – while others maintain they are edible although certainly not tasty because they are high in saponins.

-The Mothers Day Plate was introduced in 1987 as a limited edition of 2500 at $295; it is 8” in diameter.
-The edition is unlikely to have been completed before production ended.
+The Mothers Day Plate was introduced in Spring 1987 as a limited edition of 2500 at $275; it is 8” in diameter.
+Originally titled A Mother’s Love, the edition is unlikely to have been completed before production ended.

 The very elaborate framed limited edition Moses Plaque was introduced in Spring 1981 at $4500.
 The original declared edition of 50 was reduced to 25 in 1982, and was either completed or closed before 1988.
 The actual plaque is about 16” high and 12” wide; framed dimensions are approximately 24” x 20”.
 The design is based on the 1960s sculpture Moses, the Great Lawgiver.
 Additional detail views of the plaque and of the original sculpture can be seen in Old Testament Characters.

 The equally elaborate Holy Child of Prague Plaque also appeared in 1981.
 This was an edition of only 25 from the start, and like the Moses Plaque was based on a previous Cybis sculpture.
 Its dimensions are virtually identical to that of the other plaque as well.
 Additional views and information are in the Holy Child of Prague post.